 Gen Z Marketing: A New Path To Purchase

 While Millennials still hold the most purchasing power in the US, Gen Z is set to outpace them in the next decade (Business Insider), which makes reaching Gen Z imperative for marketers to succeed.
-Here at Simon/Myers, our focus is on helping our clients win at every stage of the consumer journey, whether physical or digital, and while high-level Gen Z statistics abound, we wanted to dig deeper into every stage of their purchase journey to understand what truly makes them tick.
+Here at Simon/Myers, our focus is on helping our clients win at every stage of the consumer journey, whether physical or digital.
+While high-level Gen Z statistics abound, we wanted to dig deeper into every stage of their purchase journey to understand what truly makes them tick.

-So we conducted a proprietary study to understand where they’re purchasing, what matters most to them when purchasing, and what pitfalls marketers need to avoid.
+It's why we conducted a proprietary study to understand where they’re purchasing, what matters most to them when purchasing, and what pitfalls marketers need to avoid.
 We performed a quantitative online survey across a sample size of 549 respondents, and also conducted qualitative video interviews with 15 respondents, all aged 18-25.
-While some findings were more surprising than others, one key takeaway was clear: Successfully marketing to Gen Z is more nuanced than you may think.
+While some findings were more surprising than others, one key takeaway was clear: successfully marketing to Gen Z is more nuanced than you may think.

 Check out three of our key research insights below, and download our whitepaper for a deeper dive into our research findings!